-Maximum Entropy (MaxEnt) Species Distribution modeling was conducted for every month from January 2009 to December 2013 for the entire country of Puerto Rico using Clark Labs’ TerrSet 1.0.
+MaxEnt Species Distribution modeling was conducted for every month from January 2009 to December 2013 for the entire country of Puerto Rico using Clark Labs’ TerrSet 1.0.
 TerrSet is a software system that incorporates IDRISI GIS Analysis, image processing tools, and several modeling approaches for analysis of geospatial data [Clark University, 2015].